 Properly maintain your smoke alarms by testing the batteries once a month.
+It’s easy to forget such regular maintenance, but it’s worth setting a reminder in your smartphone’s calendar to help you get it done.
 If they’re not working, replace them immediately.

 Inspect heating sources.

 Regardless of what kind of primary heating you have in your home, an annual inspection will reduce your risk of fire.